ryanroundhouse/mood-api/readme.md

 - All fields are optional.
 Only include the fields you want to update.
 - `name` must be a non-empty string if provided.
 - All notification settings (`emailDailyNotifications`, `emailWeeklySummary`, `appDailyNotifications`, `appWeeklySummary`) must be boolean values if provided.
+- `appDailyNotificationTime` must be in 24-hour format (HH:mm) if provided.
+Defaults to "20:00" if not set.

 Response: